 Planetary scientist Claudia Alexander helped lead NASA’s Galileo spacecraft mission to Jupiter.
 She also loved to write books for children and science fiction stories.
 “I was the only black girl in pretty much an all-white school and spent a lot of time by myself — with my imagination.”
 Claudia passed away in 2015.

 Despite living in a harsh environment and struggling for peace, Ibrahim Amiri brings the wonders of the universe to the people of his homeland, Afghanistan.
 Ibrahim’s fascination with astronomy began at the age of 7 when he saw Comet Hale-Bopp in the sky above a refugee camp in Pakistan, where he was born.
 “It changed my life,” he says.

 Benjamin Banneker | The Colors of the Night

 Born in 1731, Benjamin Banneker was a free black man when many African Americans were still slaves.
 A self-taught astronomer who published his own almanac, he also fought for racial equality.
 In 1791, Benjamin wrote to Thomas Jefferson denouncing the future president’s hypocrisy for keeping slaves while asserting that “all men are created equal.”

 Nadine Barlow | Making an Impact

-A trip to a planetarium in 5th grade inspired Nadine Barlow to become a planetary scientist.
-As a professor at Northern Arizona University for two decades, she studied impact craters on Mars and other worlds.
-She also won numerous awards for teaching excellence.
-“Believe in yourself,” Nadine said.
-Sadly, she died of cancer in 2020.
+A visit to a planetarium in 5th grade inspired Nadine Barlow to become a planetary scientist.
+Her research on impact craters, particularly on Mars, earned worldwide acclaim.
+An award-winning professor at Northern Arizona University for two decades, Nadine directed the NAU/NASA space grant program and advocated for women in science.
+“Believe in yourself!”
+Nadine said.

 Yuri Beletsky | Capturing the Cosmos